ondrej17/kabuto/README.md

 ## About
 Developed by **Ondrej Bily**, Faculty of Mathematics, Physics and Informatics, Comenius University in Bratislava, Slovakia.

-It is an implementation of `tensorflow` neural network in `Python` for Diploma thesis in Condensed Matter Physics.
+It is an implementation of `tensorflow`'s `keras` neural network in `Python` for Diploma thesis in Condensed Matter Physics.

 ## Code Structure
 * README.md